CDP Equity

-Cassa Depositi e Prestiti Equity S.p.A. (aslso known as CDP Equity), until 2016 known as Fondo Strategico Italiano S.p.A., is a majority state-owned Italian sovereign wealth fund established in 2011.
+Cassa Depositi e Prestiti Equity S.p.A. (formerly Fondo Strategico Italiano S.p.A.; FSI S.p.A.) also known as CDP Equity S.p.A., is a majority state-owned Italian sovereign wealth fund established in 2011.
 Its purpose is to invest in strategic Italian companies to help them to compete globally.

 History

 The fund was established in 2011 as Fondo Strategico Italiano.
 Its mandate was to invest in strategic Italian companies to help them to compete globally.
 The fund's activity is restricted to healthy and profitable Italian businesses, with solid growth prospects, in need of capital injection to enlarge their business and be competitive on a global scale.
 The initial capital of the fund totalled €1 billion, with 90% of this sum contributed by CDP and 10% from Fintecna.
 The CDP is ready to inject a total amount of €4 billion.

 The fund was set up by the state-controlled lender Cassa Depositi e Prestiti (CDP) on the directive of Economy Minister Giulio Tremonti, emulating a similar fund in France, allegedly after French dairy company Groupe Lactalis SA made a successful takeover bid for Parmalat.

 The fund become a member of the International Forum of Sovereign Wealth Funds and signed up to the Santiago Principles on best precise on managing Sovereign Wealth Funds.

 In September 2011, Maurizio Tamagnini, formerly a top investment banker at Merrill Lynch, was hired as the CEO of the fund.
 The position of chairman is filled by Giovanni Gorno Tempini, who was also the CEO of CDP, and is now its chairman of the board.

 On 31 March 2016, Fondo Strategico Italiano was renamed into CDP Equity.

 On 5 August 2016, Bank of Italy withdrew its 20% stake from CDP Equity.

+Atlantia’s 88% share in motorway company Autostrade per l'Italia was bought in 2021 by a consortium of CDP Equity, Blackstone and Macquarie Group.
+CDP Equity holds 51% of the consortiums shares, while each other member holds 24,5%.

+CDP Equity, together with other CDP Group subsidiaries signed a memorandum of understanding (MoU) with Khazanah Nasional in October 2023.

+CDP Equity holds a majority of the shares in power generation equipment supplier Ansaldo Energia as well as in shipbuilding group Fincantieri.